April 16

 The tanker Katina P fractured off the coast of Maputo, Mozambique, hemorrhaging 60,000 tons of crude oil into the Indian Ocean.
 This disaster devastated local marine ecosystems and decimated the livelihoods of artisanal fishing communities, forcing the Mozambican government to overhaul its maritime safety regulations and emergency response protocols for international shipping traffic.

-In 2001, soldiers from India and Bangladesh traded fire across the disputed border for five days without ever agreein…
+Soldiers from India and Bangladesh traded fire across the disputed border for five days in 2001 without ever agreeing…

-In 2001, soldiers from India and Bangladesh traded fire across the disputed border for five days without ever agreeing on where the line actually ran.
-Villagers in Sylhet watched their fields burn while families scrambled to hide children from stray bullets that cut through rice paddies.
+Soldiers from India and Bangladesh traded fire across the disputed border for five days in 2001 without ever agreeing on where the line actually ran.
+Villagers watched their fields burn while families scrambled to hide children from stray bullets that cut through rice paddies.
 The fighting stopped when both sides finally agreed to stop, but the map stayed exactly as confused as it was before.
-You'll probably remember this when you hear about borders again: sometimes peace just means agreeing to disagree while the ground beneath your feet remains a question mark.
+Sometimes peace just means agreeing to disagree while the ground beneath your feet remains a question mark.

 European leaders gathered in Athens to sign the Treaty of Accession, formally inviting ten nations—primarily from Cen…